Completing the D7-brane local gaugino action: Introduction

 Let us start by recalling the crucial pieces of the 4d ${\cal N}=1$ supergravity lagrangian as it arises in type-IIB and many other settings (see e.g.~\cite{Wess:1992cp}, App.~G): \al{ =\ldots - e^{K}\left[\left|D_a W+\frac{e^{-K/2}}{4}\left(\partial_a f\right)\lambda^2\right|^2-3|W|^2\right]+\ldots } We have focussed on the terms involving the superpotential $W$ and the gaugino bilinears $\lambda^2\equiv \lambda^\alpha\lambda_\alpha$.
 The gauge kinetic function and the Kahler potential are denoted by $f$ and $K$ respectively and the index $a$ labels the complex scalars.
 The first term in \eqref{4dSugra} is the square of a co-vector in moduli space, defined using the inverse Kahler metric: $|V_a|^2\equiv K^{a\bar b}V_a\ol{V}_{\bar{b}}$.
-This 4d effective Lagrangian is at the heart of our understanding of gaugino condensation and Kahler moduli stabilization in string theory.
+This 4d effective Lagrangian represents the state-of-the-art for treating Kahler moduli stabilization based on gaugino condensation.
 Yet, somewhat surprisingly, its origin in a fundamental 10d local action of type-IIB superstrings is still obscure.
 Our focus will be on the derivation of the quartic gaugino term, the missing piece of the puzzle, from such a fundamental action.

 In the type IIB setups of KKLT and LVS, a supergravity model of the type discussed above is engineered by wrapping stacks of D7-branes on holomorphic 4-cycles of a (warped) Calabi-Yau compactification.
 The superpotential is induced by 3-form fluxes which stabilize complex structure moduli and the axio-dilaton at a high energy scale.
 At lower energies only Kahler moduli are relevant and the superpotential is simply a constant, $W=W_0$.
 In case of a single Kahler modulus $T$, the index $a$ takes a unique value, the Kahler potential is $K=-3\log(T+\overline{T})$ and the gauge kinetic function is $f=T$.
+Jumping somewhat ahead, we note that corrections to $W$, $K$ and $f$ may in principle arise and be relevant in concrete models.
+Thus, while we are at the moment focussing on a 10d derivation using the familiar tree-level expressions for those quantities, the long term goal is to employ the 10d approach to control or explicitly calculate corrections.